Superhot Rock Energy

 What are the opportunities and challenges?

 Key innovations are needed to rapidly deploy superhot rock energy, including deep drilling and heat reservoir development.
 While technically challenging, these are achievable innovations that could be quickly developed with adequate funding.
-One key challenge is developing fractured heat reservoirs that injected water can pass through to production wells.
-This will require methods that identify existing fractures that can be stimulated and injected without causing seismic activity.
-Research is underway in Japan and in other laboratories worldwide to develop aseismic methods in this more plastic superhot rock.
+One key challenge is developing heat reservoirs that injected water can circulate through.
+This will require methods to identify existing fractures that can be stimulated and injected without incident.
+Research is underway in laboratories worldwide to develop methods for reservoir creation in superhot rock.

 The path forward

 Superhot rock technology development can begin today by drilling near existing geothermal fields where the Earth’s temperature is very hot near the surface.
-With success, intensive drilling campaigns can begin to develop superhot rock beyond commercial fields.
-From there, energy drilling technology can target deeper rock and ancient granites that are hot from radiogenic decay.
+With success, intensive drilling campaigns can begin to develop superhot rock in more places, ultimately reaching “geothermal anywhere” scale.

 As energy drilling matures, very deep systems can be tapped into, expanding superhot rock globally.